jensvogt/awsmock/docs/man/awsmockcfg.1.md

 ## VARIABLES

-The following lists show all variables in the configurcation file, their corresponding environment variable and the meaning of the variable, together with its default value.
+The following lists show all variables in the configuration file, their corresponding environment variable, the meaning of the variable, and the default value.

 ### General variables